concord-consortium/report-service/README.md

 - `api/` -- json based documentation of routes
 - `api/import_run` -- used to ingest learner runs, requires bearer token
 - `api/import_structure` -- used to ingest activity structure, requires bearer token
+- `api/resource` -- used to get a resource under source with given url

 # Bearer Tokens